Providence man found guilty in slaying of Jassy Correia

 An autopsy showed Correia died of strangulation and suffered blunt force injuries to the head, torso, upper body, and neck.

-The trial began in May after it was delayed due a COVID-19 surge.
+The trial began in May after it was delayed due to a COVID-19 surge.

 The charge of kidnapping resulting in death could carry the death penalty or a life sentence, but prosecutors announced in November they would not seek capital punishment for Coleman.